-- · Assembly of prescriptions including controlled drugs - Final accuracy checking of dispensed items on a prescription including controlled drugs - Sale of GSL medicines - Sale of Pharmacy (P) medicines (under protocols) A supermarket assistant can process the sale of packs of up to 16 paracetamol tablets it seems sensible and logical that a trained pharmacy technician could be trusted to sell the same product but in larger packs.
-On this basis, further sales of P medicines should be possible subject to appropriate risk management. - Processing and handing out of repeat prescriptions where a patient is stable, understands their medicines well, no new medicines have been prescribed and the patient has no questions about their medicine; we believe that, providing a clinical check has taken place, there is no risk in a pharmacy technician undertaking this task. - Processing and handing out of new prescriptions- where a clinical check has taken place, there is no risk in a pharmacy technician undertaking this task and where the pharmacy technician is able to provide the patient with the required advice. - Elements of the pharmacy contract services, such as preparation for MURs, smoking cessation and other services such as roles in 'healthy living pharmacies'. - Pharmacy Device Counselling - Daily operational management of the dispensary and pharmacy team
+- □ Assembly of prescriptions

+- □ Final accuracy checking of prescriptions

+- □ Sale of GSL medicines

+□ Sale of Pharmacy (P) medicines (under rigid protocols) - A supermarket assistant can process the sale of packs of up to 16 paracetamol tablets - it seems sensible and logical that a trained pharmacy technician could be trusted to sell the same product but in larger packs.
+On this basis, further sales of P medicines should be possible subject to appropriate risk management.

+□ Processing and handing out of repeat prescriptions - where a patient is stable, understands their medicines well, no new medicines have been prescribed and the patient has no questions about their medicine; we believe that, providing a clinical check has taken place, there is no risk in a pharmacy technician undertaking this task.

+□ Elements of the pharmacy contract services, such as preparation for MURs, smoking cessation and other developing services such as roles in 'healthy living pharmacies'

 The list above is not exhaustive and other tasks should be considered but subject to that most important principle - understanding and applying the limits of competence.
-Robust and fully implemented quality systems are also an important part of delegation.
-'A good system or a 'quality system' is a combination of sustainable structures, excellent leadership, right culture, good governance and processes, and a capable workforce all working together to enable continuous improvement and learning'. http://www.pharmacyqs.com/
+Robust and fully implemented Standard Operating Procedures are also an important part of delegation.